Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Outline potential risks to the project and how they will be mitigated.
 (You may wish to think about resourcing risks – e.g. member illness, service outage – as well as technical and operational risks.)

-Potential risks surrounding resourcing will certainly play a role in our project and thus must be strongly considered in our scope and project requirements.
-These resource risks include group member illnesses, service outages and ….
-Furthermore, an unlikely but still security critical element is that other teams do not gain access to our plans and particularly our code repositories, to avoid this we need to ensure that our GitHub repo remains private, and members do not give access or share details of the project to external stakeholders.
-Technical risks of the project include missing key elements of the privilege separation or privilege elevation requirements.
+1. Group Member Illnesses/ Service Outages
+An important risk to the project are resourcing risks where we may have interuptions to our work or an increased workload due to member unavailability.
+To mitigate this, we will ensure our code is readable and every group member understands all aspects of the project s0 there is no tech debt.

+2. Authentication Logic Errors
+A critical risk is the incorrect implementation of authentication or session handling which could lead to unauthorized access.
+To mitigate this, we will design the login flow early and review all authentication related code during peer reviews in our Wednesday meetings.

+3. Insecure Password Handling
+Storing or transmitting passwords insecurely is a serious security risk.
+To mitigate this, we will use secure hashing such as SHA256 with salt and ensure sensitive data is encrypted.

+4. Unvalidated Input
+Failing to validate user input can lead to injection attacks.
+To mitigate this, we will sanitise all inputs and avoid unsafe C functions like gets(), instead using functions like fgets().

+5. Poor Privilege Handling
+Missing edge cases in privilege elevation could expose admin functions to regular users.
+To kitigate this, we will implement test cases covering access control logic.

+6. Low C Security Familiarity
+Not all team members may be comfortable with secure C programming practices.
+To address this, we will share resources and get more experienced members to help them out when needed.

+7. Tool Conflicts and Merge Errors
+Version control conflicts or tool inconsistencies could disrupt progress.
+To mitigate this, we'll adopt a feature-branch strategy, standardize our build environment using a shared Makefile, and conduct merges through pull requests.

 > Describe how code quality will be maintained:
 – Will the group follow a specific coding standard?
 – Will peer reviews, automated testing, or static analysis tools be used?

 Code quality will be maintained by following the CERT C Secure Coding Standard, which provides guidelines for secure and reliable coding practices in C particularly involving what to do in the case of integer/buffer overflow and uninitialized variables.
 We will also aim to align our style with Google’s C Style Guide.
 Peer reviews will be done manually from group members whenever changes are made to our code base using GitHub’s pull request capability.
 We will also use automated testing methods by creating unit tests using Unity, a popular and lightweight framework for C development.
 Furthermore, Clangs static analyser will be implemented in our code as well.

 ---